Chart Color Schemes

 Highton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Highton's dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.3% other dwellings.
-In comparison, Non-Metro Vic had 84.6% houses and 15.4% other dwellings.
-Home ownership in Highton stood at 40.0%, with mortgaged properties at 39.7% and rented ones at 20.3%.
-The median monthly mortgage repayment was $2,000, exceeding Non-Metro Vic's average of $1,863, while the median weekly rent was $365 compared to Non-Metro Vic's $335.
-Nationally, Highton's mortgage repayments were higher than the Australian average of $1,863, but rents were lower than the national figure of $375.
+Highton's dwelling structure, as assessed in the latest Census, consisted of 88.6% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 84.6% houses and 15.4% other dwellings.
+Home ownership in Highton stood at 40.0%, with mortgaged dwellings at 39.7% and rented ones at 20.3%.
+The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro Vic.'s average of $1,863.
+The median weekly rent figure in Highton was recorded at $365, lower than Non-Metro Vic.'s $375 and the national average of $400.

 Frequently Asked Questions - Housing